dmanryc/100-days-of-code/log.md

 **Today's Progress**: Finished bootstrap and one more basic algorithm problem.

 **Thoughts** So I took it a little light tonight.
 Lighter than all of my previous nights so far anyway.
 I finished up bootstrap and did one more problem on the basic algorithms section.
 It was the Slasher Flick problem and I blew right through it.
 The next one, Mutations, started to give me a little bit of trouble so I decided to go ahead and call it a night early.
 I'm gonna have to do that for the rest of the week too since this is the last week of the spring semester and I need to focus of studying for my finals.
 But even with finals all week, I still consider tonight a success simply because I made it a point to not only get online and spend at least an hour practicing, but I also kept up with this log, and it's no longer a requirement.
 Tomorrow, since I still have my OOP class to study for, I will keep it light again and I only plan on doing some of the jQuery section.
 At least half would be good I think, unless I start flying through it, then I'll just finish it.
 And I'll take a look at the next algorithm problem but I'm not going to spend too much time on it.
 Once this week is over though, I'm going to be making sure I get at least 2 hours in every day.

+### Day 8: May 09, 2017

+**Today's Progress**: Finished practice problems for my OOP final.

+**Thoughts** Tonight was a little different than the last week.
+Tonight I focused on completeing the practice problems Mr Welch gave us to help review for our final exam tomorrow.
+I got on discord and helped one of my classmates a little to understand the third program.
+I've learned that I'm pretty good at arrays and how to fill, and pass, and change them, but I'm lacking when it comes to vectors.
+And I could use some more work practicing with pointers.
+I feel like I'm ready for this exam.
+I'll have all day tomorrow to study and practice so I'll do some more of that starting in the morning.
+As for now, I'm going to get a good nights rest so I can make sure I'm fully rested for the exam.
+I did all of my code so far of visual studios so I can't push my code for the three practice problems to github yet, but as soon as I get time I'm going to recreate my code in ubuntu and push it to git.
+Prob next week, when I'll have a lot of free time since summer classes don't start til jun 5th.